netblue30/firejail/README.md

 Firejail is included in a large number of Linux distributions.

-You can also install one of the [released packages](http://sourceforge.net/projects/firejail/files/firejail), or clone Firejail’s source code from our Git repository and compile manually:
+You can also install one of the [released packages](http://sourceforge.net/projects/firejail/files/firejail), or clone Firejail's source code from our Git repository and compile manually:

 `````
 $ git clone https://github.com/netblue30/firejail.git